Alpe Veglia and Alpe Devero Natural Park: Flora

 The flora is homogeneous, but the main tree is the larch.
 Throughout the whole park larchwoods and some alderwood can be seen.
 Above 2000 m altitude there are mostly Rhododendron and dwarf shrub nourishing insects such as honey bees, wasps, bumblebees and flies.
 It is possible to spot Picea abies, but they are very rare.

 Fauna

-The fauna of the park is mostly composed by typical alpine animals, such as steinbock, Red deer, Roe deer, chamois, fox, red squirrel, Eastern gray squirrel, Golden eagle, European badger and many others.
-In the lakes or rivers there are different fishes such as trouts and graylings.
+The fauna of the park is mostly composed by typical alpine animals, such as steinbock, Red deer, Roe deer, chamois, fox, red squirrel, Eastern gray squirrel, Golden eagle, European badger, marmots, white hare and many others.
+In the lakes or rivers there are different fishes such as trouts and graylings; while between the most common birds there are eagles, common buzzards, hawks, different types of owls, and others.